Master Sergeant Percy John Fulton

 Section 1 – Name

-The name of this Corporation shall be known as the “Percy John Fulton Detachment #1075”, Marine Corps League, Inc.
+The name of this Corporation shall be known is “Percy John Fulton Detachment #1075, Marine Corps League, Inc.”

 Section 2.
 Location

-The meeting place of the Percy John Fulton Detachment #1075 shall be at the American Legion Building located at 111 Miller St. in Winston-Salem, North Carolina.
+The meeting place of the Percy John Fulton Detachment #1075 shall be at the American Legion Building located at 111 Miller St. in Winston-Salem, North Carolina, or at a place designated by the Commandant and approved by the membership.

 ARTICLE II – MEETINGS